Getting Started¶

 Demos

-Typically in the form of short code examples you can open in the Leap IDE or copy (clone) locally and run.
+Typically in the form of short code examples you can open in a supported cloud-based IDE or copy (clone) locally and run.
 For example:

 Nurse scheduling, maze, circuit fault diagnosis, and others provide examples of constraint-satisfaction problems.